GaijinFizz/YikeWeiqiToEnglish/README.md

 Translate YikeWeiqi website into English

-Install tamper monkey plugin for your browser: https://www.tampermonkey.net/
+1.Install tamper monkey plugin for your browser: https://www.tampermonkey.net/

+2.From this page, click on 'YikeWeiqiToEnglish.user.js'

+3.Click on the 'raw' button